Home Page

 The Montréal Review, April 2011

-Religion and religious institutions in Europe and over the world have been under attack since the beginning of the French Revolution in 1789.
-Since then the place of religion in organization of society, its importance and influence over individual and state has been questioned as never before.
-Religion had always been the universal staple and bulwark of human civilization, but after the mid-nineteenth century the emerging science took over its place becoming religion (or belief) itself.
+Religion and religious institutions in Europe and around the world have been under attack since the beginning of the French Revolution in 1789.
+Since then, the place of religion in the organization of society, its importance and influence on individuals and the state, has been questioned as never before.

-In 1917, the communists in Russia took power.
-Religion and Church were suppressed, because they, similarly to France in 1789, were seen as a part of the old regime and thus were considered as a threat to the new power.
-But unlike French revolutionaries, the Bolsheviks had the legitimizing narrative (or ideology) of Marxism that rejected both the necessity of religious institutions and the validity of religious belief itself.
+In 1917, the Communists took power in Russia.
+Religion and the church were suppressed because, as in France in 1789, they were seen as part of the old regime and thus a threat to the new political order.
+But unlike the French revolutionaries, the Bolsheviks had the legitimizing ideology of Marxism, which rejected both the need for religious institutions and religious belief itself.

-In the twentieth century, almost all post-colonial national movements adopted the secularist Marxism as their ideology.
-And if we ask why a theory that deals with industrial societies and working classes became core ideology of the national movements in backward states, the simple answer is that these politically and economically underdeveloped societies were not enough mature to create their own modernist message.
-They borrowed and modified Marxism, their revolutionary elites found in it a convenient ideology that could legitimize their ambition for power.
-Religious institutions, in these societies, usually served the old political order (or the colonial powers) and thus they were automatically considered by the new elites as a political enemy.
+In the twentieth century, almost all post-colonial national movements adopted secular, anti-religious Marxism as their ideology.
+And if we ask why a theory dealing with industrial societies and their social classes became the central ideology of almost all national movements in the pre-industrial societies of the twentieth century, the direct answer is that these new nations were not mature enough, not historically developed enough, to create their own authentic modernist message.
+They borrowed and modified Western Marxism, and their new revolutionary elites found in it a convenient ideology for their ambitions for power and domination.
+Religious institutions in these societies were naturally seen as part of the old political order (and colonial past) and thus automatically declared political enemies of national independence and self-determination.

-In the twentieth century, Marxism was a dominant ideology in the Middle East, Africa, Latin America, and Asia.
-The new national elites that fought against the grip of the old colonial and feudal powers adopted and transformed it according to their own political goals.
-China was among the states that embraced Marxism and its revolutionary Bolshevik strain - Leninism, as a flagship for its modernization and independence.
-(1) Today, China is the only large state in which the Marxist-Leninist ideology continues to exist, ostensibly untouched by the communist demise of the late-1990s.
+In the twentieth century, Marxism was a dominant, if not always victorious, ideology in the Middle East, Africa, Latin America, and Asia.
+The new national elites struggling against the grip of the old colonial and feudal rulers adopted it and transformed it to suit their own political agendas.
+China was among the states that embraced Marxism and its revolutionary Bolshevik strain - Leninism - as a flagship for its modernization and lost independence.
+(1) And today, China is the only world power where the Marxist-Leninist ideology continues to exist, seemingly untouched by the communist decline of the late 1980s and early 1990s.

-The first thing we should note is that behind the Chinese communism there is nothing except central power, there is no true Marxist theory.
-Chinese communist ideology exists only "on paper"; it is a typical totalitarian state propaganda without real and meaningful content.
-Its only real message is either commands from the central power or appeals for loyalty to the Party.
-Its only goal is to keep the state under the control of the ruling elite.
+First of all, we must say that there is nothing but central power behind China's communism.
+China's communist ideology exists only "on paper," it is a typical totalitarian state propaganda without any real and meaningful content.
+Its real messages are either orders and directives from the central power or education in loyalty to the Party.
+Its ultimate goal is to keep society peaceful and under the control of the ruling elite.
+The communist ideal of a "people's republic" is a chimera.

-Every totalitarian state has its own mythology and ritual system.
-China has the legend of the Long March, the iconic pictures of Mao descending from the mountain keeping the scrolls of his pamphlets or walking among his admirers; it has granite, gargantuan monuments of comunist leaders and revolutionary martyrs, aiming to evoke awe and respect; it has also annual commemorations, ideological canons and orthodoxies; the symbols of the communist party dominate Chinese public space - all these are the unambiguous sings of the religious nature of the regime in Beijing.
+Every totalitarian state has its own mythology and cult system.
+China has the legend of the Long March, the iconic images of Mao descending from the mountain holding the scrolls of his pamphlets or walking among his followers; it has granite, gigantic monuments to communist leaders and revolutionary martyrs that inspire awe and respect; it has annual commemorations, festivals, and calendars.
+It has "scriptures," dogmas, and sectarian differences.
+The symbols of the Communist Party dominate Chinese public space - they are unambiguous signs of the religious nature of the regime in Beijing.

-Here is how the Central Committee of the Chinese Communist Party explains Article 88:
+But here is how the Central Committee of the Communist Party of China explains Article 88:

 • People who believe in a religion have freedom.